 I have resorted to implementing various strategies to help my students retain and master those pesky skills that they seem to “forget” year after year.

-I had the bright idea to create practice skill cards for grammar (that’s a mouth full) to help students identify parts of speech in various types of sentences.
-There are various forms of response cards for reading and other subjects, so I thought, “HMMM.
-I should create something like this for grammar to see if it helps my kiddos?!?”
-This thinking is how my practice skill cards came to life.
+I had the bright idea to create these parts of speech practice skill cards for grammar (that’s a mouth full) to help students identify parts of speech in various types of sentences.

 Daily Grammar Instruction

 For our grammar instruction, we focus on one skill per week.
 My grammar lessons do not take long at all.